NESC publishes Council Report 144: Moving Towards the Circular Economy in Ireland

 The report was circulated to Government departments and has been tabled for noting by the Cabinet at its meeting on the 24th October.

 The full report will be published on the NESC Website, on Wednesday 25th October.
-The report will be launched at the Royal College of Physicians, Six Kildare Street at 10am.
-The programme of this event can be found here.
-Please register if wish to attend.
+The report was launched at the Royal College of Physicians, Six Kildare Street.

 The report is structured as follows: